-At Aston Manor Academy, we believe that Religious Education RE has an important part to play in promoting the spiritual, moral, social, cultural and intellectual development of our pupils and in helping them to gain a greater understanding of themselves and a more sympathetic awareness of the needs of others.
+At Aston Manor Academy, we believe that Religious Education has an important part to play in promoting the spiritual, moral, social, cultural and intellectual development of our pupils and in helping them to gain a greater understanding of themselves and a more sympathetic awareness of the needs and differences of others.
 This enables pupils to be better equipped to cope with the responsibilities and experiences of adult life.
 To promote the ideas of our school vision, we believe that education in RE should be a child centred, exciting journey.
-Children will learn to understand the world and their place in it, know that all members of the school community show respect and tolerance for others and develop a better cultural awareness.
+Children will learn to understand the world and their place in it, know that all members of the school community show respect and tolerance for others and develop a better cultural awareness and acceptance of equality.

-In Years 7 and 8 the specification affords freedom for teachers to facilitate learning in a way that reflects students’ individual curiosity, choices and beliefs and also allows pupils to understand and reflect upon religion and beliefs and describe how religion affects a persons’ life explain what inspired and influences themselves and others.
+In Years 7 and 8, the specification affords freedom for teachers to facilitate learning in a way that reflects students’ individual curiosity, choices and beliefs.
+It also promotes an understanding of religion and beliefs, how they affect a persons’ life, and reflection on what inspires and influences individuals.
 Pupils also have the opportunity to consider the challenges of belonging to a religion in the modern world and respond sensitively to the experiences and feelings of others who may worship differently, or not at all.
-Working with this specification, teachers will plan learning experiences that are relevant and can engage students coming from a range of backgrounds, beliefs and world-views.
-We follow the agreed syllabus for religious Education where pupils are helped to develop their knowledge, their affections, their dispositions their skills and relationships with others in society which is achieved through planning schemes of learning that are linked to the 24 dispositions.
+Working with this specification, teachers will plan learning experiences that are relevant and can engage students coming from a range of different backgrounds, beliefs and world-views.
+We follow the agreed syllabus for religious Education where pupils are helped to develop their knowledge, their affections, their skills and their relationships with others in society.
+This is achieved through planning schemes of learning that are linked to the 24 dispositions.

 Pupils continue to develop a more coherent view of Christianity and Islam topics selected from AQA Religious studies in Year 9.
 They also have the opportunity to build on the topics covered in Years 7 and 8 with pupils developing a deeper understanding of the two key religious traditions found in the U.K, as well as reflecting on atheist and other religious views.
-Year 9 gives a platform to a) ensure equity of understanding across all candidates and b) from which to develop their understanding of the faith communities found in Birmingham and across the world, and an opportunity to discuss, formulate and articulate their own beliefs and views on a variety of issues in a respectful and tolerant environment that celebrates diversity and promotes equality.
+Year 9 gives a platform to a) ensure equity of understanding across all candidates and b) from which to develop pupils’ understanding of the faith communities found in Birmingham and across the world, alongside an opportunity to discuss, formulate and articulate their own beliefs and views on a variety of issues in a respectful and tolerant environment that celebrates diversity and promotes equality.

 Pupils are not only equipped with the skills required to live in a multi faith society, they also have more time to practise skills for exam preparation to ensure they have the knowledge and skills they will need to achieve their academic potential.
-Covering some of the GCSE specification in Year 9 helps nurture the habit of thinking time, improves speaking and listening skills, provides fun and enjoyment and eases the pressure, allowing pupils to be more confident in Years 10 and 11.
+Covering some of the GCSE specification in Year 9 helps nurture the habit of thinking time, improves speaking, listening and critical thinking skills and ensures that there is depth and breadth of study, allowing pupils to be more confident and knowledgeable in Years 10 and 11.